gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/games.md

     url: "#"
     color: "#9B59B6"

+# Call-to-Action
+cta:
+  title: "Ready to Level Up Your Gaming Experience?"
+  description: "Join me in building Backlog—the ultimate game management platform that helps you organize your library, track your progress, and never forget why you bought that game.
+From backlog to victory screen."
+  button_text: "Follow the Journey"
+  button_url: "/quest-progress.html"

 # Empty States
 empty_states:
   projects: "Like leveling up in an RPG, great gaming projects require patience and strategy—the next breakthrough is loading!"